David B. Woolner

-A frequent commentator on the links between the past and the present, his media appearances include interviews with CNN, the BBC, Al Jazeera, the History Channel, NPR, the New York Times, Wall Street Journal, and the Washington Post.
-His reviews and op-ed pieces have appeared in The Nation.com, Huffington Post, Salon.com, The Irish Times; The Next New Deal; Truthout.org, Business Insider and other publications.
-He served as historical advisor to the Ken Burns film The Roosevelts: An Intimate History; the HBO/BBC production, Into the Storm: Churchill at War; and for numerous special exhibitions at the FDR Presidential Library and Museum.
-He sits on the Editorial Board of the International History Review, is a member of the Advisory Group to the Churchill Archives Project, is the series editor for the Palgrave Macmillan series, “The World of the Roosevelts,” and has served as a faculty member of the Bard Prison Initiative since 2011.
+A frequent commentator on the links between the past and the present, his media appearances include interviews with CNN, the BBC, the History Channel, NPR, the CBC, the New York Times, Washington Post and the Wall Street Journal.
+His reviews and op-ed pieces have appeared in The Washington Post, The Nation, Huffington Post, The Irish Times and other publications.
+He served as historical advisor to the Ken Burns films The Roosevelts: An Intimate History and The US and the Holocaust and for numerous special exhibitions at the FDR Presidential Library and Museum.
+He is a member of the Scholarly Board of the Gilder Lehrman Institute for American History; the Editorial Board of the International History Review; the Advisory Group to the Churchill Archives Project; and is advisor to the FDR Library’s Morgenthau Holocaust Collections Project.
+He is the editor of the Palgrave Macmillan series, “The World of the Roosevelts,” and has been a member of the faculty of the Bard Prison Initiative since 2011.

 PhD, International History, McGill University, 1997

 MA, History, McGill University, 1990

 BA, summa cum laude, English Literature and History, University of Minnesota

 Research Interests / Areas of Focus